WebDevStudios/WDS-WP-REST-API-Connect-UI/README.md

 ## Description ##

-Provides UI for connecting from one WordPress installation to another via the WP REST API over <a href="https://github.com/WP-API/OAuth1">OAuth1</a>
+Provides UI for connecting from one WordPress installation to another via the [WordPress REST AP](http://wp-api.org/) over <a href="https://github.com/WP-API/OAuth1">OAuth1</a>.
+This plugin is a UI wrapper for [WDS WP REST API Connect](https://github.com/WebDevStudios/WDS-WP-REST-API-Connect).

 ## Installation ##